Walter King Stone

 Walter King Stone (1875–1949) was an American artist and illustrator, teaching art at Cornell University.

 Early life and education

 Stone was born in Barnard, Monroe County, New York, on March 2, 1875, the son of William Talmage and Jenny Filer Stone.

-He attended public school in Rochester and in 1894 moved to Brooklyn to attend the Pratt Institute.
-He initially studied drawing under Ida C. Haskell and in 1895 he was a student of Arthur Wesley Dow and adopted Dow's tonalist style.Stone noted that everything he'd done as an artist he owed to Dow and called him a "born teacher."
+He attended public school in Rochester and in 1894 moved to Brooklyn to attend Pratt Institute.
+He initially studied drawing under Ida C. Haskell and in 1895 he was a student of Arthur Wesley Dow and adopted Dow's tonalist style.
+Stone noted that everything he'd done as an artist he owed to Dow and called him a "born teacher."
 Stone's technique involved the use of water color over a base drawing in charcoal, applied in simple masses and few colors.
 This method was ideally suited to the improved methods of reproduction.

 The Illustrator

 For two years he was a keeper in the aviary at the Washington Zoo, making drawings and befriending two important zoological illustrators: Charles Livingston Bull and Louis Agassiz Fuertes.
 By 1900 he'd moved to New York and was active as an independent illustrator, painter and writer, winning widespread recognition for his nature illustrations.
 His work appeared in Scribner’s Magazine, Century Magazine, Colliers’, Outing, Country Life in America, St. Nicholas, and in the Country Gentleman, as well as in various books.